· Updated · Tutorials · 6 min read

 If everything is working, you’ll see a message confirming that your installation appears to be working correctly.

 Now let’s install Docker Compose, which makes managing multi-container applications much easier.
-The installation process differs depending on your Raspberry Pi model:
+Choose the section that matches your Raspberry Pi OS version.

 sudo apt-get install -y python3-pip libffi-dev